DFHack/dfhack/docs/Lua API.rst

 1. ``registerReaction(reaction_name,callback)``

-   Simplified way of using onReactionComplete; the callback is function (same params as event).
+   Simplified way of using onReactionCompleting; the callback is function (same params as event).

 2. ``removeNative(shop_name)``